nunomorgadinho/AMMPro/wp-content/plugins/profile-builder/readme.txt

 == Screenshots ==
-1. Basic information: screenshot1.jpg
+1. General Settings: screenshot1.jpg
-2. Layout Control: screenshot2.jpg
-3. Show/Hide Admin Bar: screenshot3.jpg
+2. Show/Hide Admin Bar: screenshot3.jpg
-4. Select Default User Fields: screenshot4
+3. Select Default User Fields: screenshot4
-6. Register Page: screenshot6.jpg
+4. Register Page: screenshot6.jpg
-7. Logged in Page: screenshot7.jpg
+5. Logged in Page: screenshot7.jpg

 == Changelog ==
+= 1.1.37 =
+Minor changes to the readme file.

+= 1.1.36 =
+Minor changes to the readme file.

+= 1.1.35 =
+Added support for WP 3.5

+= 1.1.34 =
+Separated some of the plugin's functions into separate files.
+Also fixed a few bugs.

+= 1.1.33 =
+Fixed function where it wouldn't create the _signups table in the free version.

+= 1.1.32 =
+Error fixed.

+= 1.1.31 =
+Minor updates to the plugin files.

+= 1.1.30 =
+Minor changes to the plugin.

+= 1.1.29 =
+Minor changes to the readme file.

+= 1.1.28 =
+Changes to the readme file.

+= 1.1.27 =
+Fixed few warnings.

+= 1.1.26 =
+Minor changes

+= 1.1.25 =
+Different security issues fixed with other updates.

 = 1.1.24 =
 Wordpress 3.3 support